olin/studentgovernment/constitution.md

 representative(s), the Council may solicit volunteers from the Student Body to fill the representative positions on that committee.
-If there are more volunteers than available positions, the Council will appoint students by a procedure codified in the Student Government By-Laws.
+If there are more volunteers than available positions, the Council will appoint students by a procedure codified in the Student Government Bylaws.

 #### Section 8.
 Appellate Authority.